markymark1990/FE-MARKYMARK-KVWN-NEWS/README.md

 KVWN News Frontend

 KVWN News is a React-based web application for browsing, reading, and interacting with news articles.
 This project uses React, React Router, Axios, and Vite for development, along with a custom context for user authentication.

 Make sure you have the following installed on your machine:

 Node.js (>=16.x.x)
 npm (>=8.x.x)

-Installation
+1. Installation
 Clone the repository:

 Copy code

 git clone https://github.com/yourusername/kvwn-news-frontend.git

 cd kvwn-news-frontend

-Install the dependencies:
+2. Install the dependencies:

 Copy code

 npm install

-Development

-Running the App
+3. Running the App

 To start the development server:

 Copy code